MicrosoftEdge/WebView2Feedback/specs/CriticalUpdateAvailable.md

 [uuid(ef7632ec-d86e-46dd-9d59-e6ffb5c87878), object, pointer_default(unique)]
 interface ICoreWebView2Environment10 : IUnknown {
-  /// Add an event handler for the `CriticalUpdateAvaliable` event.
+  /// Add an event handler for the `CriticalRestartRequired` event.
-  /// `CriticalUpdateAvaliable` event is raised when there is an urgent need to prompt the user
+  /// `CriticalRestartRequired` event is raised when there is an urgent need to prompt the user
   /// to restart the WebView2 process to apply a particular configuration.
 The configuration
   /// is authored to include special attribute to indicate a payload as critical.
   /// WebView2 team will author critical kill switch when there is a need to enable/disable
   /// certain features that’s causing WebView2 reliability or performance drop that’s impacting customers.
-  /// `CriticalUpdateAvaliable` will give developer the ability to prompt user for restart,
+  /// `CriticalRestartRequired` will give developer the ability to prompt user for restart,
   /// thus resolve in faster resolution time.
   ///
   /// Critical Update is only applying payload; thus, version is not important.
 But for apps